Emdot/docfx/Documentation/tutorial/validate_your_markdown_files.md

 # Validate your Markdown files

-In Markdown, it is possible to write any type of content, as long as the used syntax is valid.
-For example, Markdown supports the direct use of HTML tags - one can use the `<h1>title</h1>` syntax instead of conventional Markdown, such as `#title`.
+In Markdown, it is possible to write any type of content, as long as the syntax used is valid.
+For example, Markdown supports the direct use of HTML tags --- one can use the `<h1>title</h1>` syntax instead of conventional Markdown, such as `#title`.

 With full-fledged HTML support, some behaviors might not be desirable.
 For example, you may not want to allow `<script>` tags included in Markdown, as that can introduce arbitrary JavaScript into documentation.